catch-the-vision-workshop/ssc-foreteller-group-5/README.md

     ```

 ### Backend
+#### What already done for you
+- `const result = await fetch(weatherAPIUrl);` uses the fetch API to make an asynchronous request to a URL (weatherAPIUrl).
+This URL is presumably where the weather data is being sourced from.
+- `const data = await result.json();` converts the response from the fetch call into JSON format.
+This is an asynchronous operation, hence the use of await.

+#### What you have to do
 - Send the text color for the frontend to display:

   - If `data.current.temp_c` is less than 0 - cyan